Committed to building resilient organisations

 Our Self Care courses are:

-Domestic and family violence is a widespread issue that significantly impacts individuals, families, communities and workplaces.
-Contrary to what people may think, domestic and family violence is more than just physical abuse.
-Our training covers the different types of abuse and aims to equip the participant with basic skills and awareness to navigate these issues when confronted with them.
+Domestic and Family Violence is a widespread issue that significantly impacts individuals, families, communities, and workplaces.
+Our training covers the different types of abuse and aims to equip people with the basic skills and awareness to navigate these issues when confronted with them.

 Our Domestic and Family Violence courses are: